Standards of Selection

-Notification of the Admissions Committee’s decisions will be posted online on March 15.
+Notification of the Admissions Committee’s decisions will be posted to the applicant’s online application account on March 15.
 The Admissions Committee will consider files that are completed after March 1 on a space-available basis.

 Unsuccessful applicants must wait two years before reapplying.
 In such cases, it is expected that the applicant will have pursued additional graduate-level course work for the committee to consider.

-All applicants who are not citizens of the United States and who are not native speakers of English must show evidence of proficiency in the English language either by attaining a satisfactory score (Overall Band Score, minimum 7.0) on the International English Language Testing System examination or by having received a degree from an accredited university or college (minimum of two full years of course work) where English is the language of instruction.
-For information about IELTS test dates and locations, contact IELTS International, 825 Colorado Boulevard, Suite 112, Los Angeles CA 90041; telephone 323.255.2771; fax 323.255.1261; e-mail firstname.lastname@example.org; Web site www.ielts.org.
+All applicants who are not citizens of the United States and who are not native speakers of English must show evidence of proficiency in the English language either by attaining a satisfactory score (Band scores must be a minimum 7.0 in each area) on the International English Language Testing System examination or by having received a degree from an accredited university or college (minimum of two full years of course work) where English is the primary language of instruction.
+For information about IELTS test dates and locations, contact IELTS International, 825 Colorado Boulevard, Suite 112, Los Angeles CA 90041; telephone 323.255.2771; fax 323.255.1261; e-mail firstname.lastname@example.org; website www.ielts.org.

-In order to receive a visa to study in the United States, an international student will need to show proof that he or she has sufficient funds to cover living expenses, travel expenses, tuition, and health fees for the duration of his or her academic program.
+In order to receive a visa to study in the United States, an international student will need to show proof of funds sufficient to cover living expenses, travel expenses, tuition, and health fees for the duration of the student’s academic program.
 While international applicants are eligible for scholarship assistance from YDS, that assistance by itself is seldom, if ever, sufficient to secure an I-20.
-An international student must be admitted by the Admissions Committee and must have accepted his or her admission before the application process for an I-20 can begin.
+An international student must be admitted by the Admissions Committee and must have accepted admission before the application process for an I-20 can begin.
 Once all financial documents are received, the appropriate forms will be filled out and forwarded to Yale’s Office of International Students and Scholars (OISS), which will generate the I-20.
-The Financial Aid Office will forward the I-20 to the student by Federal Express, usually in May for a student to begin study in the fall term.
-More information about the process of applying for an I-20 and the necessary forms required may be obtained by exploring the OISS Web site at www.yale.edu/oiss.
+The Office of Financial Aid will forward the I-20 to the student by Federal Express, usually in May for a student to begin study in the fall term.
+More information about the process of applying for an I-20 and the necessary forms required may be obtained by exploring the OISS website at http://oiss.yale.edu.

 The Office of International Students and Scholars is located at 421 Temple Street, New Haven CT 06511; telephone 203.432.2305; e-mail email@example.com.